2 Control flow, structs, modules and types

 2.3.3 The self method argument

-In every language that have OOP, when we declare a method of some class or struct, we usually declare this method as a function that have a self argument.
+In every language that have OOP, when we declare a method of some class or struct, we usually declare this method as a function that has a self argument.
 This self argument is the reference to the object itself from which the method is being called from.

 Take the Vec3 struct below.
 Inside this Vec3 struct we declared a method named distance().
 This method calculates the distance between two Vec3 objects, by following the distance formula in euclidean space.
 Notice that this distance() method takes two Vec3 objects as input, self and other.